My Quiet Kitchen

 image to save on Pinterest.

-This Vegan Pistachio Ice Cream is one for true pistachio fans!
-It relies solely on pistachios and oats for its rich and cream texture.
-Made with only 6 ingredients and no cashews or coconut milk to dilute the lovely pistachio flavor.
+This Vegan Pistachio Ice Cream is perfect for pistachio lovers!
+It relies solely on pistachios and oats for its rich and creamy texture.
+Made with only 6 ingredients and no cashews or coconut milk to distract from the real pistachio flavor.

 two scoops of vegan pistachio ice cream in a glass.